 Yes.
 Title IX protects all students from sex discrimination, including sexual violence.
 Any student can experience sexual violence: from elementary to professional school students; male and female students; straight, gay, lesbian, bisexual and transgender students; part-time and full-time students; students with and without disabilities; and students of different races and national origins.

-Depending on the situation, St. Thomas will communicate a sexual assault report to the community in one of two ways: through Clery-mandates emergency notification or timely warning, or through a notification email from the Title IX Coordinator.
+Depending on the situation, St. Thomas will communicate a sexual assault report to the community in one of two ways: through Clery-mandates emergency notification or timely warning.
 Emergency notifications and timely warnings are requirements of the Clery Act, which provides specific guidance for when universities must notify the entire campus community of a crime, significant emergency or dangerous situation.
 The details of these requirements can be found in the 2016 Clery Handbook for Campus Safety here, or see excerpts from the handbook below.

 In any emergency, including when the University of St. Thomas learns about an incident involving a reported sexual assault, members of the University Action and Response Team (UART) meet to determine immediate actions required to protect the parties involved and to further assess risk to the St. Thomas community.
 This may include providing transportation to an area hospital or coordinating with Public Safety and local law enforcement.
 A risk assessment will also be conducted to determine if a campus notification is required under the Clery Act.
 The safety of those involved and the community as a whole is a priority in each and every situation.

 From the 2016 Handbook for Campus Safety and Security Reporting: